PhysCompMakerspace/ESP32-BLE-DHT22/README.md

 # Physical Computing Makerspace Workshop
+## Getting Started Microcontrollers: ESP32, BLE, and DHT22

-Reads temperature and humidity from a DHT22 sensor and sends the data over BLE.
+Read temperature and humidity from a DHT22 sensor, then send the data over BLE to a smartphone.

-You can use "nRF Connect" app on your phone to connect to the ESP32 and read the values.
+Use "nRF Connect" app on the smartphone to connect via Bluetooth to the ESP32.

 ## Install Drivers for ESP32: